kanei/wedding/sections/reception.md

 The wedding breakfast and evening reception are at Downing College, which was Holly’s college during her PhD studies.
 At the evening reception, we will have a live band to dance the night away!

+Children are very welcome to attend the ceremony and evening party but the Wedding Breakfast is an adults-only affair, with the exception to those travelling to Cambridge.

 <div class="row">
 <div class="col-xs-12 col-md-7">